From Legacy to Digitimacy

 Key Challenges

-Trust and Transparency:
+Trust and Transparency

 Trust in public institutions has been decreasing, particularly as they have become more detached from the people they represent.

-Lack of Awareness in Public Sector Set:
+Lack of Awareness in Public Sector Set

 As the public sector initiatives have a big impact on the society, when the governments deal with digital disruption, they are seen as protectors of social system that should enable trust and transparency, and inform the public about their initiatives, to create the desired participation, which has been lagging behind in many Middle Eastern.

-Balancing Public Sector Regulation and Innovation:
+Balancing Public Sector Regulation and Innovation

 One of the traditional roles of public sector has been the creation of rules and regulations to govern the way industries operate, and set the guidelines to navigate through the way, thus creating stability.
 In the age of disruption, where uncertainty is high, there is a massive need for new ideas, products and services with higher risk taking.
 This is faced by the need for protecting privacy, data usage and security.

-Decision Making:
+Decision Making

 The decision-making processes within the public sector tend to be rigid, slow and highly bureaucratic, which created culture and mindsets that favors protocols over agility.

-Lack of Technical Skills:
+Lack of Technical Skills

 The employees within the public sector lack of the adequate skills needed for the digital age such as data sciences, which is considered a high risk in implement the needed technologies.

-TOP
+TOP Challenges

-For Implementing Digital
+For Implementing Digital Governance Strategies

 100%